-:
+TGbn editor: please change 37.9.1 as follows:

 37.9.1 Dynamic power save (DPS) operation

-.
+(#902, 540).
+The DPS operation allows a DPS STA, i.e. a STA enabling its DPS mode, to operate with lower capabilities to reduce power consumption when listening on the link.
+The set of the capabilities reduced by DPS operation include the bandwidth, NSS, MCS, and the PPDU formats.
+The DPS STA transitions to its HC mode upon receiving an appropriate ICF (see below) from a DPS assisting STA.

 A UHR non-AP STA that has dot11UHRDPSAssistingImplemented equal to 1 is called a DPS assisting non-AP STA and shall set the DPS Assisting Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
-A UHR AP that has dot11UHRDPSAssistingSupported equal to 1 is called a DPS Assisting AP and shall set the DPS Assisting Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
-Otherwise the UHR AP or non-AP STA shall set the DPS Assisting Support subfield to 0.
+A UHR AP that has dot11UHRDPSAssistingImplemented equal to 1 is called a DPS Assisting AP and shall set the DPS Assisting Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
+Otherwise the UHR AP or non-AP STA shall set the DPS Assisting Support field (#259, 2416) to 0.

+A DPS STA is either a DPS non-AP STA or a DPS mobile AP.

+An AP that is not a UHR mobile AP shall have dot11UHRDPSImplemented equal to 0.

+(#3649)37.9.1.1 DPS operation for Non-AP STAs

-A UHR non-AP STA that has dot11UHRDPSSupported equal to 1 and that has enabled its DPS mode is called a DPS non-AP STA.
+(#2120, 2417, 2418) A UHR non-AP STA that has dot11UHRDPSImplemented equal to 1 shall set the DPS Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
+Otherwise the non-AP STA shall set the DPS Support field to 0.
+A UHR non-AP STA that has dot11UHRDPSImplemented equal to 1 and that has enabled its DPS mode is called a DPS non-AP STA.

 [TBD] A UHR non-AP STA may enable the DPS mode only if its associated AP is a DPS Assisting AP.
 When a UHR non-AP STA intends to enable the DPS mode, then: